10 Hidden Gems on Cape Breton Island

 Have you ever wanted to learn how to surf?
 Did you know that you can actually learn to surf here in Cape Breton?
 You can take surf lessons at the Point Michaud Beach and finally learn how to catch some waves.
 You may find it surprising to know that Cape Breton is a highly sought-after location for surfing, especially during the winter months!

-Picture this: set your alarm early, roll out of bed, walk out your door and slip your canoe in Whycocomagh Bay and watch the sun come up while your canoe glides through the still water.
+Picture this: set your alarm early, roll out of bed, walk out your door and slip your canoe into the water and watch the sun come up while your kayak glides through the still water.
 If that’s not enough to start your day off on the right foot then I don’t know what is!
-If this is your slice of heaven then the Keltic Quay Bayfront Lodge & Cottages has just what you’re looking for.
-Their cottages decorate the shoreline in Whycocomagh making a quick sunrise paddle almost too easy!
+Check great places like The Groundswell or Volmer’s Island Paradise for kayaks on Isle Madame

 Locals Know Blogs